 Based on what I’d learned I started to produce some paper wireframes on how the tool would look like and users interaction with it.
 Since this was a tool with many functionalities where you need a big screen.
 I focused on creating wireframes for desktop.

-Since we were such a small company I was able to show and discuss my sketches with the rest of the team often on a daily basis.
-By constantly keeping people (especially the developers) up to date we were able to minimize complaints and everybody felt part of the design.
+Since we were such a small company I was able to show and discuss my sketches with the rest of the team, often on a daily basis.
+By constantly keeping people up to date (especially the developers).
+We were able to minimize complaints and everybody felt part of the design.

 The test users were given a task to build an ad campaign and one of the goals we sat was to complete this within 30 minutes.
 I used the Think Aloud method and sat next to the person taking notes as he or she moved and talked their way through the UI.